 mastersingers, but all delightful to listen to.
 See the

-the bird species that have audio recordings here (all that have a visual
+bird species that have audio recordings on the present page (= all that

-icon), and sometimes the same individuals, are also represented there, so
+have a visual icon), and sometimes the same individuals, are also

 Indeed, this is one of two main motives for